Here at Grace, we have a number of educations opportunities for both adults and youth.

 Adult Sunday School

 The Adult Sunday School is taught by Pastor Chris Repp and others in the Hoffmeister Room.
-It meets on Sunday mornings year-round, except when preempted by Multigenerational Sunday School events (see calendar).
-From the Sunday after Labor Day to the Sunday before Memorial Day, the start time is 9:15 a.m.
-From Memorial Day Sunday to Labor Day Sunday, the start time is 10:45 a.m., following the single service.
+It meets on Sunday mornings year-round.
+The start time is 10:45 a.m. following the church service.

 Politics and religion are the two things you’re not supposed to talk about at a dinner party, lest you give rise to a heated argument and spoil the occasion.
 And yet both religion and politics are among the most important things we have to talk about.
 They affect our lives in significant ways.
 We want to give you a chance to talk about religion at least, in an informal setting outside of Church.
 During Pub Theology, we gather at a local bar to talk about matters of faith over an adult beverage or two.
-We meet on the third Thursday of the month at a local establishment.
-Please contact the office (firstname.lastname@example.org or 217-356-6232) for this month’s location.
+Please contact the office (firstname.lastname@example.org or 217-356-6232) for more information.